claire-codes/hugo-blog/content/blog/2018-10-10-css-polka-dot-background.markdown

 <div class="polka-space-three"></div>

-Why is the image repeating?
-We haven't set anything explicitly in the CSS to do this.
+At this point you might ask, why is the image repeating?
+We haven't set any properties explicitly in the CSS to do this.

-There's another background-related property called `background-repeat`, which has an initial value of `repeat`.
-This is applied by the browser automatically without us having to do it.
-This makes the background-image repeat along both the x and y axes.
-If we were to change this to `no-repeat`, then we would only see one circle again.
-Since the containing element is now larger than the 100px by 100px background-image, we can see the circle repeat.
+There's another background-related property called `background-repeat`.
+The default value for this property set by the browser is `repeat`, which makes the background-image automatically repeat along both the x and y axes without us having to set it.
+Since the containing element (the body tag) is now larger than the 100px by 100px circle background-image, the circle is duplicated in the remaining space.

+If we wanted the circles to stop repeating, we could change the value to `background-repeat: no-repeat`.

 ### Step 3 - add a diagonal row